ACassimiro/TSNsched/README.md

 # TSNsched

-> TSNsched uses the [Z3 theorem solver](https://github.com/Z3Prover/z3) to generate traffic schedules for [Time Sensitive Networking (TSN)](https://en.wikipedia.org/wiki/Time-Sensitive_Networking).
+> TSNsched uses the [Z3 theorem solver](https://github.com/Z3Prover/z3) to generate traffic schedules for [Time Sensitive Networking (TSN)](https://en.wikipedia.org/wiki/Time-Sensitive_Networking), and it is licensed under the [GNU GPL version 3 or later](License).

-This repository is a result of research conducted at [fortiss](https://www.fortiss.org/en/) to develop a Time-Aware Shaper for TSN systems.
+This repository is a result of research conducted at [fortiss](https://www.fortiss.org/en/) and the Federal University of Paraíba (UFPB) to develop a Time-Aware Shaper for TSN systems.
 The theoretic basis of this implementation has been published in a paper called [**TSNsched: Automated Schedule Generation for
-Time Sensitive Networking**](2019_10_FMCAD2019_TSNsched_Santos_Schneider_Nigam.pdf).
+Time Sensitive Networking**](Academic%20work/FMCAD%202019%20-%20TSNsched:%20Automated%20Schedule%20Generation%20for%20Time%20Sensitive%20Networking).
+The general idea of TSNsched was also discussed in depth [**a Master's dissertation of the same title**](Academic%20work/M.Sc%20Dissertaition%202020%20-%20TSNsched:%20Automated%20Schedule%20Generation%20for%20Time%20Sensitive%20Networking).

 ## Table of Contents